skinwalker-ranch-insiders/reapr/README.md

 /usr/src/reapr # chmod 755 ./rcloak.sh
 /usr/src/reapr # ./rcloak.sh
 ```
 You should be up and running.
-Send a test event #EVENT: REAPR Test in YT Chat and
+Send a test event '#EVENT: REAPR Test' in YT Chat and on your MySQL DB:
 ```
 mysql> USE reaper_database;
 mysql> SELECT * FROM yt_events;
 ```
+Now that data collection is in progress, it is time to setup REAPR-web from https://github.com/skinwalker-ranch-insiders/reapr-web.